 Many users have also complained that the sun visor isn’t quite dark enough, but this is a personal preference between limiting the sun’s impact on your vision, whilst still being able to see during the UK’s ever changing light levels.
-Some users have reported that it also fits well over standard glasses negating the need for sunglasses.
+Some users have reported that it also fits well over standard glasses negating the need for specialist motorcycle sunglasses.

 Vision is further improved via Pinlock visor technology with a pin lock insert kindly supplied in the box.

 Although this is a well ventilated helmet, a pinlock is a welcome addition, helping you wave goodbye to steamy obscured vision that can catch out an unsuspecting rider when temperatures and weather conditions rapidly change mid-ride.

 Surprisingly it has a double D ring retention strap.
 This I feel needs a certain level of consideration for the modern rider.

 I’ve found I prefer modern ratchet systems over fiddly D rings, which can take a bit of getting used to especially with cold fingers.

 As a rider, you have enough things to consider when escaping out onto the road on your machine, without having to look like a plonker trying to wrestle your lid off outside your local biker café.